UKPLab/argument-reasoning-comprehension-task/README.md

 Discarded by MACE                               249         5%
  ```

-`22-stance-batch-0001-5000-only-with-clear-stances.xml.gz` then contains 2884 non-sarcastic arguments that take one of the two stances.
+`22-stance-batch-0001-5000-only-with-clear-stances.xml.gz` then contains 2884 non-sarcastic arguments that take one of the two stances in the XML format.

+We also provide 3365 stance-taking arguments (including sarcastic ones) exported in a tab-separated plain text format in `mturk/annotation-task/data/exported-3365-stance-taking-arguments.tsv`

+#### Reason spans and reason gist

 `32-reasons-batch-0001-5000-2026args-gold.xml.gz` is the output of the second step (Reason span annotations) and contains 2026 arguments annotated with gold-labeled reason spans.
 Internally, annotations in the XML file are embedded in UIMA format which is serialized into Base64 encoding (maybe not the 'cleanest' solution but working fine).
 For working with the annotations, DKPro framework is used internally.
 Nevertheless, the content can be easily accessed by calling `getJCas()` and `setJCas()` in `StandaloneArgument` (see for example `Step2dGoldReasonStatistics`).